Querying Gold namespace

 Joins for common use cases

-In the Gold layer, the ASSETS table is the core table that lists all assets and important attributes.
-However, the Gold layer also contains complementary views that contain details for specific asset types.
-For example, the RELATIONAL_ASSET_DETAILS view contains domain-specific details for relational assets in Atlan, such as the list of columns for a table, so you'll need to join the ASSETS table with the RELATIONAL_ASSET_DETAILS as part of your query.
+In the Gold namespace, the assets table is the core table that lists all assets and important attributes.
+The Gold namespace also contains complementary tables with details for specific asset domains.
+For example, relational_asset_details contains domain-specific details for relational assets in Atlan, such as the list of columns for a table, so you'll need to join assets with relational_asset_details as part of your query.

 This section outlines common relationships and joins that may be helpful.